dragonsourced/simple.vim/README.md

 # Configuration

-There's really only one option, that being `g;simple#hide_tildes` which does exactly what you think it does.

-It's on by default, but can be very easily disabled:
+`simple.vim` hides the tiles at the end of the buffer by default, but you can change this behaviour very easily:

     let g:simple#hide_tildes = 0